MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/quality-updates.md

 ## What you need to know

 - Proactive quality updates are applied on a monthly basis
-- Microsoft will apply proactive quality updates to any sandbox or production environments running a service update that was [in service](./public-preview-releases.md#targeted-release-schedule-dates-subject-to-change) when the proactive quality update was created
+- Microsoft will apply proactive quality updates to any sandbox environments running a service update that was [in service](./public-preview-releases.md#targeted-release-schedule-dates-subject-to-change) when the proactive quality update was created
+- Exceptions for proactive quality updates will be allowed for FDA-regulated customers
-- FDA-regulated and sovereign and government cloud customers will not receive proactive quality updates while Microsoft works on the related details
+- Microsoft is working out how proactive quality updates will be managed for regulated environments and sovereign and government cloud customers
-- Notifications related to proactive quality updates are posted in the [Microsoft 365 Message Center](https://admin.microsoft.com/AdminPortal/)
+- Notifications related to proactive quality updates are posted in the [Microsoft 365 Message Center](https://admin.microsoft.com/AdminPortal/) and on a banner in the customer's Lifecycle Services (LCS) project
 - Customers are notified that a proactive quality update will be applied to an environment 5 days before the update will take place
 - Customers can't cancel or postpone proactive quality updates
 - Proactive quality updates are installed during the region-specific [planned maintenance window](../../dev-itpro/deployment/plannedmaintenance-selfservice.md#windows)
 - Quality updates are engineered to have a low risk of issues or regressions and this is supported by the Microsoft data
-- Microsoft does not require end-to-end solution testing for quality updates, but targeted testing for a specific issue or a specific hot fix is a best practice
+- Microsoft recommends targeted testing for specific issues or specific hot fixes related to a proactive quality update

 ## Focus on quality updates